Kabe0/deluge-windscribe/README.md

 In order to run the container, you will need to create an auth.conf file with the username and password details.
 Then you can run the container command below it.

 ### 1. Authorization
 You will need to create a config file to auto-login to Windscribe.
+You can either set some environment variables or configure a config file.
+Below goes over both approaches.
+#### Environment Variables
+You may use environment variables to configure your config files.
+The variables are as follows...

+- VPN_USERNAME
+- VPN_PASSWORD
+- VPN_LOCATION

+If VPN_USERNAME or VPN_PASSWORD is set, the /config/auth.conf will be ignored.
+Set the VPN settings to your Windscribe login details.
+VPN_LOCATION is defaulted to _best_ and is optional.

+#### /config/auth.conf file
+A volume mount must be configured for this process to work.
+In the example shown below, we configure a folder to mount the current working directory to $PWD/config:/config.
 The location of the config file will be the path set in the environment variable VPN_AUTH (/config/auth.conf).
 The file itself should contain three lines (no spaces).
 ```
 <username>
 <password>